Thesis Statement - A Detailed Writing Guide & Examples

 - Create a relationship between the existing facts and formulate a statement of facts based on them.

 - If you change the topic sentence, change your statement in the essay accordingly.

-Check out the following template to understand the detailed thesis statement format.
+Check out the following sample thesis statement to understand the detailed thesis statement format.